aptos-foundation/AIPs/aips/aip-improved-block-limit.md

 ### Goals

-Make execution of a single block have a more predictable and better bounded expected time (calibrated to 250ms-750ms range)
+Make execution of a single block have a more predictable and better bounded expected time (calibrated to 250ms-750ms range), and have a bounded output (so that state-sync of VFN/PFNs can predictably operate)

 ## Motivation